goeland86/MonsterKossel/README.md

 ## Assembly file(s)

-The main assembly file is `assembly_a2plus.FCStd`, made for the `A2Plus` plugin installed in `FreeCAD 0.19` or later, it will open all the other parts as needed from the folder.
+The main assembly file is `MonsterKossel_assembly.FCStd`, made for the `Assembly3` workbench that you can find from the [Linkstage3](https://github.com/realthunder/FreeCAD_assembly3/releases) branch of FreeCAD.

-The other workbench that is required is the `Fasteners` workbench, to include all the screws & nuts into the assemblies.
+The other workbench that is required is the `Fasteners` workbench, to include all the screws & nuts into the assembly.

 ## Current development status